-Place the PiTFT HAT on top so all the pins stick through the connector on the side.
+Place the PiTFT shield on top so all the pins stick through the connector on the side.
 Gently flip the TFT so its off to the side and wont be in your way while you solder

 Heat up your soldering iron, and grab some solder.
-Start by tack-soldering one of the corners.
-Then you can re-heat that solder point and adjust the circuit board to make it sit flat.
+Start by tack-soldering one of the corners while pressing on the plate to make it sit flat.
+Once you have one or two pins done you can continue to solder each of the pins.